 The “Take a Stand” article each week will feature players or teams that I am high or low on, yet it seems like majority of the daily fantasy world feels the opposite.
 As we know in daily fantasy tournaments, if you take stands against ownership, you can use that to your benefit.

 Obviously not for all chalky plays, because there is plenty of “good chalk”.
 But each week I also see leverage points.
 I certainly will not always be right.
 But when I am right, taking a stand will gain a huge leverage on the field.

 Also remember, for Weeks 1-4, taking a stand can be a HUGE advantage.
 Why?
 Because we all think we know what’s going to happen based on last year’s results.
 But in actuality, a lot changes in the course of an offseason.
-Whether it’s draft picks, free agents additions/losses, positive/negative regression, coaching/scheme changes, and plenty more variables can change the value of a player or team in daily fantasy from one year to the next.
+Whether it’s draft picks, free agents additions/losses, positive/negative regression, coaching/scheme changes, and plenty more variables, the value of a player or team in daily fantasy from one year to the next can change.
 So Weeks 1-4 is the best time to be contrarian while we wait for more in-season data.

 We know the high total games and the obvious plays.
 But here are my Week 2 stands…

 Vikings Passing offense:

 One of the highest total games is the Cardinals/Vikings.
 And while Kyler Murray will have decent ownership (as he should), no one is talking about a very condensed offense to bring it back with in the Vikings.
 Kirk Cousins, Justin Jefferson and Adam Thielen are all projected next to no ownership.
 So I love the leverage spot here in ownership, while still getting exposure to that high total game.